talsma-ict/umldoclet/.mvn/read_me.md

 The license header is located at `.mvn/license/header.txt` and is used by the license plugin in the main `pom.xml` for this project.

-## Upgrading the Maven and wrapper version
+## Installing or upgrading the Maven and wrapper version

 ```
 mvn -N io.takari:maven:<version>:wrapper